2017, Vol. 4 Issue 4, Part C

 How to cite this article:

-Kamil Kabir Khanzada, Bhai Khan Solangi, Abid Ali Soomro, Fida Hussain Magsi, Maqsood Ahmed Chandio, Babar Hussain Chang, Razique Ali Nahiyoon and Syeda Maira Jaffery.
+Kamil Kabir Khanzada, Bhai Khan Solangi, Abid Ali Soomro, Fida Hussain Magsi, Maqsood Ahmed Chandio, Babar Hussain Chang, Razique Ali Nahiyoon, Syeda Maira Jaffery.
 Preference of Dirhinus giffardii on the pupae of Bactrocera zonata and Bactrocera cucurbitae at variable temperature.
-International Journal of Fauna and Biological Studies.
-2017; 4(4): 183-186.
+Int J Fauna Biol Stud 2017;4(4):183-186.